AuenKr/open-code.nvim/README.md

   -- File refresh settings
   refresh = {
-    enable = true,           -- Enable file change detection updatetime = 100,        -- updatetime when OpenCode is active (milliseconds) timer_interval = 1000,   -- How often to check for file changes (milliseconds) show_notifications = true, -- Show notification when files are reloaded },
+    enable = true,           -- Enable file change detection updatetime = 100,        -- updatetime when Opencode is active (milliseconds) timer_interval = 1000,   -- How often to check for file changes (milliseconds) show_notifications = true, -- Show notification when files are reloaded },
   -- Git project settings
   git = {
-    use_git_root = true,     -- Set CWD to git root when opening OpenCode (if in git project) },
+    use_git_root = true,     -- Set CWD to git root when opening Opencode (if in git project) },
   -- Shell-specific settings
   shell = {